- Dec 3, 2017

 Under the scheme, to avail the graded incentives ranging between 4% and 6% over a five-year period, manufacturers will have to produce high-end phones (with freight on board value of more than $200) of more than Rs 4,000 crore over and above their production level in the country in the base year.
 In the second, third, fourth and fifth years, manufacturers will have to produce phones worth Rs 8,000 crore, Rs 15,000 crore, Rs 20,000 crore and Rs 25,000 crore over the base year production value.
 If the manufacturers achieve that, it would significantly enhance annual exports of phone handsets from the existing $3 billion.

-Pegatron, Apple’s second-largest contract manufacturer, and Samsung were among 22 companies to have commited investments worth Rs11,000 crore while ..telecom.economictimes.indiatimes.com
+PLI Scheme: Pegatron, Apple’s second-largest contract manufacturer, and Samsung were among 22 companies to have commited investments worth Rs11,000 crore while applying for the government’s production-linked incentive scheme that seeks to establish India as a smartphone export hub rivalling...telecom.economictimes.indiatimes.com

 So Lava launched a new phone.
 Reading up on it I found something interesting :